PramitSaha/PramitSaha.github.io/index.md

 layout: home
 ---
 ## Updates
 **[Dec.
+2024]** Three papers: Two on Federated Learning (first-authored) and one on Visual Query-Based Video Clip Localization (second-authored) accepted to [AAAI 2025](https://aaai.org/conference/aaai/aaai-25/).
+**[Dec.
 2024]** Our Federated Learning work "FedPIA - Permuting and Integrating Adapters leveraging Wasserstein Barycenters for Finetuning Foundation Models in Multi-Modal Federated Learning" has been accepted in **AAAI 2025 (Main Track)**.
 Read it [here](https://arxiv.org/pdf/2412.14424)

 **[Dec.
 2024]** Our Federated Learning work "F3OCUS -- Federated Finetuning of Vision-Language Foundation Models with Optimal Client Layer Updating Strategy via Multi-objective Meta-Heuristics" is now online.
 Read it [here](https://arxiv.org/pdf/2411.11912)

 **[Nov.
 2024]** I presented our work "Optimizing Selective Adapter Insertion for Federated Fine-tuning of Large Vision-Language Foundation Models" in the [UKAI Conference](https://uk-ai.org/ukai2024/).

+**[Oct.
+2024]**Our Federated Learning work on "Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities" has been accepted to [WACV 2025](https://wacv2025.thecvf.com/).

 **[Sept.
 2024]** I am serving as a program committee member of AAAI-AISI 2025.